1Do I need to have Jiu-Jitsu and/or Firearms experience to attend?

 8Can I bring my family?

 We definitely welcome couples who would like to attend camp together.
-We are just outside of New Orleans, so our location could make for a great family vacation, BUT...this is an immersion camp.
+We are just outside of New Orleans and Seattle, so our locations could make for a great family vacation, BUT...this is an immersion camp.
 You will be tied up literally all day/evening for Friday, Saturday and Sunday.
 Children are not allowed at any of the camp activities.
 Only registered attendees are allowed at camp events, so no spouses, friends, coaches, etc. can tag along.
-If you are planning to bring your family for a longer trip and just have them do activities without you for the 3 days of camp, Casey from Vida Jiu-Jitsu is a native New Orlenian and she would be happy to send you some cool activities to look into in the area.
-She can be reached at email@example.com.
-Just make sure they know that they will not see you much from Thursday evening through Sunday evening.
+If you are planning to bring your family for a longer trip and just have them do activities without you for the 3 days of camp, Casey from Vida Jiu-Jitsu is a native to New Orleans and Jenny from Electric North is native to Washington and they would be happy to send you some cool activities to look into in the area.
+Just make sure your family knows that they will not see you much from Thursday evening through Sunday evening.

 9How will I handle laundering my BJJ attire?